 Carpet beetles do not bite, but they can cause itchy, bumpy patches of skin or rashes on humans.
 These can sometimes be mistaken for bed bugs for this reason.
 Carpet beetles are infamous for the damage their larvae can potentially cause to animal-based fabrics such as wool, silk, and cashmere.

 Adult crane flies are about 3-4 inches long.

 Crane flies are typically gray, brown, or yellow in color.

 Crane flies have wings, a very slender body, and elongated legs.
 They are much larger than mosquitoes, although often mistaken for them.

 Crane flies are not harmful to humans.
 They do not bite or spread disease.
 The main problem with crane flies is the damage that their larvae can do to grass.
 The larvae of the crane fly live in the turf thatch and attack the roots, crowns, and root hairs.
 In spring and fall, crane fly damage to grass can be severe, causing small brown patches throughout the lawn.

 Crickets are about 1 inch in length.

 Crickets vary in color from brown to black.

 Crickets are most easily recognized by their large rear legs that are thicker and protrude further from their body than their other appendages.
-They have cylindrical bodies and wide heads.
+They have cylindrical bodies and broad heads.